Mafa people: Mining

 Alluvial methods of mining were used by Mafa people to search for iron sand and utilize it for magnetite ore in Cameroon.

 Jesus Mafa

 In the 1970s, the French Catholic priest François Vidil collaborated with the Mafa community to create a series of artwork known as Vie de Jesus Mafa (Life of Jesus Mafa, or simply Jesus Mafa), which depicts various events in the life of Jesus using Black depictions rather than White.
 These images were actually depictions of real-world recreations of biblical scenes by Mafa people, and have since become popular worldwide, and perhaps especially among African Americans, as an inculturated form of Catholic iconography.

-The works were soon after acquired by the Josephites, a religious society of priests serving African-Americans.
-A collection remains at their seminary in Washington, DC, where their pastoral center continues to sell prints.
+The works were soon after acquired by the Josephites, a religious society of priests serving African Americans.
+A collection remains at their seminary in Washington, D.C., where their pastoral center continues to sell prints.

-The Jesus Mafa collection has also been added to the US Library of Congress.
+The Jesus Mafa collection has also been added to the United States Library of Congress.